ha-noh/ha-noh.github.io/README.md

 12) ~~Move image gallery modal files to separate directory, watch for changes to update respective github repository~~
 13) Add some kind of user interactable element - simplest suggestion would be a guestbook
 14) ~~Add "return to top of page" to gallery header~~
+15) Add sidebar to all pages or a "return to top" link instead

 ## Browser Compatibility
 - Keyboard navigation in Firefox is weird; it allows you to focus the body DOM element if you tab to the bottom of any given page.
 Issue is not present in Chrome.